 Analytics FAQs & topics

 We try to make the metrics we present in the analytics dashboard as straightforward as possible, but they still depend on details that may be helpful for you to know.
 Here are a few things you should be aware of if you try to understand exactly how we come up with a certain number and the behavior of the dashboard.
-To learn more about analytics reports and feature, see here.
+To learn more about analytics reports and features, see here.

 The analytics track each teammate who replies in a conversation, regardless of the official assignee of the conversation.
 If a conversation is assigned to Mary, but Sophia responds because she is unavailable, Sophia will get a reaction and a reply time.